Asia-Hewett/solar_v_emissions_project/logs/gina.md

 Submitted a request for the API.

 **8/16/2020**
 Finsiehd API homework while waiting for EIA API.
-Realized it went to junk mail!
+Realized it went to junk mail! :woman_facepalming:
 Continue to explore if the data will be sufficient to measure solar usage by state.